 Attempting to find a way to contain the dispute, the Bush Administration began considering requests from foreign steel producers for exemptions from the tariffs.
 As of mid-August 2002, the Administration had exempted around 50% out of \$2.3 billion of steel from European producers affected by the tariffs.
 This, in turn, prompted the EU to suspend its short-term retaliation threat.
 As the EU decided on September 30, 2002 to wait until after a formal WTO ruling on the dispute before imposing any countermeasures, steel trade tensions have dissipated considerably.
-Meanwhile, multilateral discussion in the steel committee of the Organization for Economic Cooperation and Development (OECD) have produced promised global capacity reductions of about 120 metric tons by 2005, including roughly equal U.S. and EU projection of 15-20 million metric tons of reduction.
+However, a March 26, 2003 interim report of the WTO reportedly found the U.S. safeguard actions to not be in compliance with WTO rules.
+If the U.S. loses an appeal on this case, the EU could win a WTO authorization to impose countermeasures on U.S. exports, thereby increasing trade tensions.
+At the same time, multilateral discussion in the steel committee of the Organization for Economic Cooperation and Development (OECD) have produced promised global capacity reductions of about 120 metric tons by 2005, including roughly equal U.S. and EU projection of 15-20 million metric tons of reduction.